 Switch to the map view in this chart to compare the level of child labour between countries.
 Sub-Saharan Africa is the region where child labour is most prevalent, and also the region where progress has been slowest and least consistent.

 In the majority of countries boys are more likely than girls to be engaged in economic activity.
-The following visualization presents the incidence of child labour for boys vs. girls by country, according to the most recent estimates available from the data published by the World Bank.
-Here, an imaginary diagonal line with slope of one would mark equal incidence for boys and girls; as it can be appreciated, most countries lie below such line (with a couple of exceptions, such as Pakistan and Cambodia).
+The visualization here presents the incidence of child employment for boys vs. girls by country, according to the most recent estimates available from the data published by the World Bank.
+Here, the diagonal line marks equal values for boys and girls; as it can be appreciated, most countries lie below the diagonal line.

 This evidence cannot be interpreted causally; as before, countries differ in many aspects that may be associated with child labour choices and income.
 But there are a number of reasons why, conceptually, child labour might be indeed caused by poor living conditions.
 For example, children might only work if the parents are unable to meet subsistence conditions; or it could be the case that parents allocate more of the children’s time to schooling as they afford the necessary inputs for schooling (text-books, uniforms, etc).